eggnogdb/eggnog-mapper/README.md

 # Overview

-eggnog-mapper is a tool for fast functional annotation of novel sequences (genes or proteins) using precomputed eggNOG-based orthology assignments.
-Obvious examples include the annotation of novel genomes, transcriptomes or even metagenomic gene catalogs.
-The use of orthology predictions for functional annotation is considered more precise than traditional homology searches, as it avoids transferring annotations from paralogs (duplicate genes with a higher chance of being involved in functional divergence).
+**eggNOG-mapper** is a tool for fast functional annotation of novel sequences.
+It uses precomputed orthologous groups and phylogenies from the eggNOG database to transfer functional information from fine-grained orthologs only.

+Common uses of eggNOG-mapper include the annotation of novel genomes, transcriptomes or even metagenomic gene catalogs.

+The use of orthology predictions for functional annotation permits a higher precision than traditional homology searches (i.e. BLAST searches), as it avoids transferring annotations from close paralogs (duplicate genes with a higher chance of being involved in functional divergence).

+Benchmarks comparing different eggNOG-mapper options against BLAST and InterProScan [can be found here](https://github.com/jhcepas/emapper-benchmark/blob/master/benchmark_analysis.ipynb).

 EggNOG-mapper is also available as a public online resource: http://eggnog-mapper.embl.de